sthudium25/CIS5190-AmazonFoodReviews/README.md

 ## Repository Guide

-The main results and analysis of this project can be found in `FINAL_REPORT.pdf`
+The main results and analysis of this project can be found in `Full_Report.pdf`

+An abriged version of the final report up to 6 pages long can be found in `Abriged_Report.pdf`

 ### Notebooks
 To replicate this analysis the following files in the folder `notebooks` must be run in the following order: